Skip to content

 Remember to create small vents near the entrances, so air can move freely.
 You should also consider using an air ventilation pump, which you might be able to hook up to existing ventilation pipes in your home.

-A list of reasons to consider a bomb shelter
+reasons to consider a bomb shelter

 Reasons to Consider Creating a Bomb Shelter